 Are you using anything to prevent stretch marks?

-I love pure, organic rose hip oil and have been using a few different brands that all include it as a main element in their product.
+I love pure, organic rose hip oil and have been using a few different brands that all include it as the main element in their product.

 Are the twins identical?